sapristi/mmuxer/README.md

-# Mail Juicer
+# Mail Muxer

 ![cover](assets/cover.png)
-Mail Juicer is a Python tool to help you manage your email.
+Mail Muxer is a Python tool to help you manage your email.
 It is a replacement for the filters/sieves functionaly.

 It was designed to be intuitive and easy to use, by using compact configuration and sensible defaults: a rule can be as simple as
 ```yaml